melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 [Jupyter notebook](https://jupyter-notebook.readthedocs.io/en/stable/) and
 [Spyder IDE](https://pythonhosted.org/spyder/).

-Anaconda allows installing different Python versions.
-For package management and virtual environments Anaconda uses Conda.
+Anaconda uses Conda to manage Python versions, virtual environments and to install packages.

 Note that if you use the graphical installer, it will update your `$HOME/.bash_profile` and prepend Anaconda directory to your `PATH` (which you can of course later revert back if that's undesired).
 Installing with `brew cask`